ami-iit/paper_tirupachuri-2021-access-estimation_payload_stresses/installation.md

 #### Robotology Installation

 Installing the components of Robotology of the code associated with the paper seperately can be tricky.
-[Robotology-superbuild](https://github.com/robotology/robotology-superbuild) offers a convenient way to setup the required infrastructure, using [project tags](https://github.com/robotology/robotology-superbuild/blob/master/doc/change-project-tags.md).
+[Robotology-superbuild](https://github.com/robotology/robotology-superbuild) offers a convenient way to setup the required infrastructure, using [robotology project tags](https://github.com/robotology/robotology-superbuild/blob/master/doc/change-project-tags.md).
 The required version of the code are updated in [aeps.yaml](./aeps.yaml).
 Please follow the instructions below to setup robotology components.

 ```
 git clone https://github.com/dic-iit/tirupachuri-2021-access-estimation_payload_stresses